Do you have a question for the panel? Submit it here!

 Before and after the forum, volunteers from Chippewa Valley Votes will be available to register voters.

 In July, local candidates from all parties running for state office were invited to pledge their support to reform voter registration in Wisconsin by establishing a statewide system of automatic voter registration.
-The pledge received cross-partisan support from Republican, Democratic, and Green party candidates.
+The pledge received cross-partisan support from Republican, Democratic, and Green party and Independent candidates.
 Candidates who pledged their support for automatic voter registration have been invited to participate in the forum.

 Candidates who will be participating in the forum include: